The social media statistics of 2020 shows that 500 million tweets are sent per day.

 What is the average best time to post on Twitter?

-Just like we discussed in the best time to post on the Facebook blog.
-There is no best universal time to post on twitter either.
+We found that there is no best universal time to post on twitter either.

 Different businesses have different audiences and so is their preference and time for the content.
 Still, you can leverage the general time guidelines to test and find the best time that works for your business.